wildfly-security/wildfly-openssl/README.md

 Building
 ========

 The java side of the project uses maven and can be build as normal (`mvn install`).
-The native code uses cmake to provide a platform independent build.
-To build the native code cd into the `libwfssl` directory and issue the following commands:

-    cmake CMakeLists.txt
-    make

-For the windows build the actual command to use will depend on the compiler you wish to use, but for visual studio it will probably be:

-     cmake CMakeLists.txt -G "Visual Studio 14 2015"

-See the complete list of cmake generators at https://cmake.org/cmake/help/v3.1/manual/cmake-generators.7.html .
+The native code should be build as part of the standard build process.

+To do the Windows build you need to run the build from a visual studio native tools command prompt.
+If you want to build the 32 bit natives you must use the 32 bit prompt (and have JAVA_HOME pointed to a 32 bit JVM), otherwise both the prompt and the JVM must be 64 bit.